cs411-alawini/sp23-cs411-team034-DaLegendary/Readme.md

 # Functionality
 ## Insert
-User can Save one video to target watch list.
+User can save videso to the target watchlist.
 ![](/images/insert.gif)

 ## Search